-North Korea’s Kim Jong Un To Nuke Yellowstone Supervolcano, Launch Mega Eruption That Will Split US In Half
+North Korea’s Kim Jong-Un To Nuke Yellowstone Supervolcano, Launch Mega Eruption That Will Split US In Half

 North Korean dictator Kim Jong-Un is planning to use a nuclear weapon on the Yellowstone supervolcano, in a bid to create an eruption that would end millions of lives and “split the United States in half.”
-At least, that’s according to a conspiracy theorist whose predictions before have been… let’s just say “off the mark.”
+At least, that’s according to a conspiracy theorist whose previous predictions have been off the mark.

-As The Daily Star reports, conspiracy theorist David Meade claims to have learned of the secretive regime’s diabolical plans, although he doesn’t say how.
+As the Daily Star reports, conspiracy theorist David Meade claims to have learned of the secretive regime’s diabolical plans, although he doesn’t say how.
 What’s more, he says that his life is in danger from none other than Kim Jong-Un himself, now that he’s revealed the North’s evil scheme.

 “Because I knew too much and was on the threshold of revealing their battle order against the US, my webmaster account was decrypted at a very high level, and I was sent threatening information.
 That’s all I can say for now.
 But I know the attack was from the East, and not the West.”

-According to Meade, all the North would have to do is launch a relatively small nuclear warhead at the Yellowstone Caldera – a “a relatively small megaton class of munition.”
-Doing so would supposedly unleash the full fury of the Yellowstone Supervolcano, which Meade describes as being equivalent to the eruption of Mount Saint Helens in 1980 repeated 2,000 times over.
+According to Meade, all the North would have to do is launch a relatively small nuclear warhead at the Yellowstone Caldera – “a relatively small megaton class of munition.”
+Doing so would supposedly unleash the full fury of the Yellowstone supervolcano, which Meade describes as being equivalent to the eruption of Mount Saint Helens in 1980 repeated 2,000 times over.

 Who is David Meade?
 Christian numerologist who claims Planet X will cause the end of the world https://t.co/WV6cBVdEKr